 Insert the work return lead cable plug (B) into the "-" output terminal on the front panel of the welding machine and tighten it clockwise.

 Install the welding wire on the spindle adapter.

-Connect the cylinder equipped with a gas regulator to the gas inlet on the back panel of the machine with a gas hose.
-Correctly set the gas flow.
+Connect the cylinder equipped with the gas regulator to the gas inlet on the back panel of the machine with a gas hose.